alttester/AltTester-Unity-SDK/Docs/source/pages/alttester-with-cloud.md

 #### **Preparation steps**

 **1. Prepare the application**
-- get info in the same section from [the python project example](#aws-device-farm-python-project-example)
+- get info in the same section from [the Python project example](#aws-device-farm-python-project-example)

 **2. Prepare test code and dependencies**
 - use the accepted .NET version (currently the .NET `6.0` version is required on the AWS Virtual Machine)